-- A team of Listeners trained by the Samaritans are available day and night for those who need additional support if they feel at risk of self harming.
+A team of Listeners trained by the Samaritans are available day and night for those who need additional support.

 Healthcare: Health Care Services at HMP Lewes are provided by Sussex Partnership NHS Foundation Trust.
-There is a 19 bed inpatient unit, an outpatient facility, a pharmacy and a range of clinics.
+There is currently a 9 bed inpatient unit, an outpatient facility, a pharmacy and a range of clinics.

-Drugs Strategy: Substance misuse services are provided under contract by CRI in partnership with Sussex Partnership NHS Foundation Trust Sussex Partnership NHS Foundation Trust Prisoners are interviewed on reception.
+Drugs Strategy: Substance misuse services are provided under contract by the Forward Trust in partnership with Sussex Partnership Foundation Trust.
+Residents are interviewed on reception.
 Detoxification is offered if needed and a dedicated 26 bed Stabilisation Unit exists to provide suitable accommodation during this period.
-The Drug and Alcohol Recovery Team is a multi-disciplinary team which provides a range of interventions and assistance to those prisoners which seek help in addressing substance misuse issues.
+The Forward Trust team is a multi-disciplinary and provides a range of interventions and assistance to those who need help in addressing substance misuse